 3) How do you set pricing and why do you sometimes discount tickets?

 Las Noches de las Luminarias is the Garden’s single largest fundraising event and is the result of tireless effort on the part of volunteers and staff.
 The funds raised support our horticulture, conservation, research, and education programs.
-Currently, Luminaria member tickets are $20 and general public tickets are $25.
-If you consider that an adult admission to the Garden is $18, members pay only an extra $2 and the general public an extra $7 for the experience – which we think is a pretty good deal.
+Currently, Luminaria member tickets are $25 and general public tickets are $30.
+If you consider that a daytime adult admission during Luminaria to the Garden is $22, members pay only an extra $3 and the general public an extra $8 for the experience – which we think is a pretty good deal.

 Some years, if there is a night of Luminaria that is not selling well, we have offered discounted “rush” tickets the morning of the event.
 We never know when this will happen and we do it only as necessary.
 We understand the frustration this may cause you if you planned ahead and bought your tickets at full price.
 We do have a belief that “The plane must fly full,” which means that we need to use every opportunity to sell any remaining tickets.

 We are making a significant change with pricing and discounts this year based on your feedback.
 Now, much like an airline, the earlier you buy your tickets the less expensive they will be.
-Member tickets will go on sale Monday, September 10 and if you buy your tickets by October 31, you will save $5 on each adult ticket – taking the price from $20 to $15.
-On November 1, the ticket price will go back up to $20.
+Member tickets will go on sale Monday, September 16 and if you buy your tickets by October 31, you will save $5 on each adult ticket by using discount code Lumi2013 – taking the price from $25 to $20.
+On November 1, the discount code will expire.
 If you are not a member, then now is the time for you to join and save!

 4) Why does it seem that there are fewer entertainment options?